marianalfr/buscador-de-series/README.md

 ### Getting started

 If you want to play around with my project, please visit [my Github repository](https://github.com/marianalfr/buscador-de-series) to clone or download it.
 * To clone it: copy this [link](https://github.com/marianalfr/buscador-de-series.git) and go to your terminal.
-Once in the terminal, navigate to the directory where you want to install it and use the command:
+Once on the terminal, navigate to the directory where you want to install it and use the command:

 ```$ git clone https://github.com/marianalfr/buscador-de-series.git```